Sierra Nevada with your dog: a complete guide to enjoying the snow together

 · Difficulty: easy

-· Ideal for: walking in the snow, taking photos, and getting your first taste of the area· Why it's a good option: large area, spectacular views, and moderate traffic
+· Why it's a good option: wide area, spectacular views, and moderate traffic

-2. Around Pradollano (non-skiable areas)
+2. Surroundings of Pradollano (non-ski areas)

-Short and flexible walks Ideal if you don't want to use the carHighly recommended if you are traveling with older dogs, puppies, or if it is your dog's first time on snow.
+Highly recommended if you're traveling with older dogs, puppies, or if it's your dog's first time stepping on snow.

 · Always on a leash